 My parent’s are alcoholics.
 They have been my whole life.
 Growing up with them meant I was often unsafe.

 I am now an adult and I still spend a large amount of time feeling unsafe, despite the fact, I am safe.
 After all, my brain was wired to respond to an unsafe environment for the first 17 years of my life.
 My brain perceives things as threatening, that really are not a threat.
-My brain over reacts a lot and activates my nervous system.
+Because of this, my brain overreacts a lot and activates my nervous system, which sends adrenaline rushing through body so that I can respond to the “threat”.
 This is referred to as “trauma”.

 When I feel unsafe and threatened, this is accompanied by a feeling of intense anxiety and emotional pain.
 Followed by a feeling of frustration.
-I’m not frustrated by the pain and anxiety, only the many unhealthy behaviours and quirks, I seem to have obtained to hide the pain and manage the anxiety.
+I’m not frustrated by the pain and anxiety, only the many unhealthy behaviours and quirks I seem to have obtained, which hide the pain and manage the anxiety.
 I wish I could cope better, but I can’t.
 That’s when the behaviors and quirks come into play; dissociation, avoidance, jealousy, distrust, fear of abandonment and an overwhelming urge to control things that are outside of my control.

 These behaviours I obtained to keep me safe as a child, are no longer required because I am safe now.
 However they remain.
 They seem unshakeable.
 I used to think as a child, that when I would leave home, I would leave my parents alcoholism behind.
 How naive I was.
 I have been living away from home for eight years and the baggage has never left me, slowly some has evaporated off, but the heavy stuff remains.
 I continue to perceive threats where there are no threats.
 I continue to have abnormal reactions to normal situations.